TovyLol/TovyLol/README.md

 Im Tovy, a Java dev knowing about:

-- html
+- HTML
-- css
+- CSS
-- javaskript
+- JavaScript
-- php
+- PHP

   contact me on discord for any questions!
   discord: tovyca